KSP-KOS/KOS/doc/source/structures/collections/iterator.rst

         * - :meth:`RESET`
           -
-          - Rewind to the just before the beginning
+          - Rewind to the just before the beginning.
+NOTE: MIGHT NOT BE SUPPORTED.
         * - :meth:`NEXT`
           - :ref:`boolean <boolean>`
           - Move iterator to the next item